 How to eat healthy at a BBQ!

-With Australian summer right around the corner, the season for BBQ’s and parties has begun!
-While I encourage you to enjoy eating the foods you love once in awhile, if you have a BBQ or party on each week, this could seriously derail your weight loss progress.
-So instead of declining the invites and sitting at home feeling sorry for yourself, here are some of the best ways to eat healthy at a BBQ or party!
+While I encourage you to enjoy eating the foods you love once in awhile, if you have a barbecue or party on each week, this could seriously derail some of your healthy eating habits.
+So instead of declining the invites and sitting at home feeling sorry for yourself, here are some of the best ways to eat healthy at a barbecue or party!

 Bring a Dish